nesWest/Wests-Maya-Module/readme.txt

 Installation
-1. Drag and Drop DRAG_INTO_MAYA.py into a Running Maya Window
-2. Choose Shelf Tools to install
+1. Drag and Drop DRAG_INTO_MAYA.py into a Running Maya Window --2.
+Choose Shelf Tools to install-- Not complete

 TODO:
-make config file
-add version number to config
-add PathToModule to config
-add shelf configuration to config add preferred export locations to config

-add prompts on install for which shelves to add
+add Better Updating Process (now must delete shelf save then DRAG_INTO_MAYA) add shelf configuration to config add preferred export locations to config add prompts on install for which shelves to add

 References: